Updated April 2022

-While some of our guests dream of a quiet beach (we’ve got plenty), a good book and a fruity cocktails, others have kids in tow that want to be active and explore.
+While some of our guests’ dream of a quiet beach (we’ve got plenty), a good book, and fruity cocktails, others have kids in tow that want to be active and explore.
 Our private vacation homes have pools that will provide ample opportunity for them to play while you relax – but how about getting out and discovering our beautiful island?!
-We’ve put together a list of ten family-friendly activities on St Croix sure to please kids of all ages.
+We’ve put together a list of ten family-friendly things to do on St Croix sure to please kids of all ages.

 Are you a National Parks buff?
 We’ve got three NPS locales here on St Croix that kick off our list:

 1. Get your Snorkel on, Buck Island Reef National Monument

 A snorkeling trip out to Buck Island is one of the top must-dos for visitors to St Croix.
 Declared a National Park in 1961 by President John F. Kennedy, today the majority of the park lies underwater.